sakshilokhande26/GCP_Pipeline/README.md

 # 🚀 GCP Student Data Pipeline
-An automated data pipeline built on Google Cloud Platform (GCP) that cleans dirty Excel/CSV files and loads them to BigQuery with duplicate detection and email notifications.
+An automated data pipeline built on Google Cloud Platform (GCP) that cleans dirty Excel/CSV files and loads them to BigQuery with duplicate detection.

 ## 🎯 Overview
 This pipeline automatically: